kiboschool/course-industry-experience-1/src/lessons/work-reflections/assignment-eval.md

 ## Submission

 #### (1) Submit your assignment in Gradescope
-- Ask your supervisor to email a copy of their evaluation to industry-experience@kibo.school and copy you on the email
+- Ask your supervisor to email a copy of their evaluation to industry-experience-2023@kibo.school and copy you on the email
 - Download and upload a copy of the evaluation to Gradescope